Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Acknowledgments

 \subsection{Proof of Theorem \ref{thm:conf-sets}}

 The proof of Theorem \ref{thm:conf-sets} follows from the proof of \cite[Theorem 2]{abbasi2011improved}, by making substitutions accordingly for our meta-learning model.
-To do so, we use the following lemma, which follows from \cite[Theorem 1]{abbasi2011improved}, by considering each dimension $i=1,\mydots,\xdim$ of the meta-learning model independently.
+To do so, we use the following lemma, which corresponds to \cite[Theorem 1]{abbasi2011improved}.
+We restate this result below by changing notations to match our problem setting, where the index $i=1,\mydots,\xdim$ corresponds to each state component.